 Also, tight dimensional tolerances can help you avoid inaccurate measurements, in addition to making installation easier.
 Because fiberglass is crafted into a single piece, odd geometric shapes are easy to accomplish.
 It’s just a matter of designing it for the computer, and the automated process will take care of the rest.

-Getting your hands on fiberglass wastewater applications is easier than ever thanks to Tracom.
+Getting starting with open channel flow applications is easier than ever thanks to Tracom.
 Our team is happy to work with you to find the custom solution that your flow channel conditions call for.
 We’ll craft the perfect flume or weir box so you can enjoy accurate measurements that you can count on for years to come.
 Contact us today to get started!